GrimRob/azurePipelines/README.md

 # azurePipelines

-This is a small YAML pipelines collection I have assembled
+This is a small YAML pipelines collection I have assembled for use in Azure DevOps with GitHub support